 When choosing to implement a client portal, the chances are that the security benefits were an influencing factor.
 Whether you’re an accountant, architect or lawyer; the guarantee that your data is going to be protected will be important to you.
 So, by ensuring that you make use of your client portal’s file control capabilities (from file permissions, to file locking and password-protected sharing, you will feel more confident when using your new solution to securely share files with clients and team members.

 In fact, controlling your documents from within a client portal solution has many benefits over using the likes of FTP, e-mail and other file-uploading programs such as Dropbox.
-Read more about the comparisons between client portals and file sharing in this blog post.

 Effective implementation tip 4: